MangelMaxime/Nacara/docs/content/plugins/search.md

 ## Using your own pagefind

-Pagefind is fetched once per machine and kept, so the download happens on your first build and never again.
-Point `BinaryPath` at your own copy and nothing is fetched at all:
+Pagefind is fetched once per machine and kept, so only the first build downloads it.
+Point `BinaryPath` at your own copy and nothing is fetched:

 ```fsharp
 |> Search.registerWith (fun options ->